Homework Unit 10: Neural Networks

 Make feature matrices

-Make training and test feature matrices using your best recipe.
+Make training feature matrix using your best recipe.

 feat_trn_best <- rec_norm |>